vyapp/vy/BOOK.md

 ### Start a process with command line arguments

+It is possible to pass command line arguments to the python application by pressing <Key-2> in PDB mode.
+The arguments are split using shlex module.

 ### Set a break point

+The line over the cursor is set as a breakpoint if the key-command <Key-b> is issued in PDB mode.
+The line will be shaded then it is possible to run other key-commands like <Key-c> that means 'continue'.

 ### Set a temporary break point

+In order to set a temporary breakpoint, press <Key-B> in PDB mode, the line cursor line will be shaded and when the debugger hits that breakpoint the line will be unshaded.

 ### Remove a break point